simonw/s3-credentials/README.md

 - `--read-only`: The user should only be allowed to read files from the bucket.
 - `--write-only`: The user should only be allowed to write files to the bucket, but not read them.
 This can be useful for logging and backups.
 - `--policy filepath-or-string`: A custom policy document (as a file path, literal JSON string or `-` for standard input) - see below.
+- `--statement json-statement`: Custom JSON statement block to be added to the generated policy.
 - `--bucket-region`: If creating buckets, the region in which they should be created.
 - `--silent`: Don't output details of what is happening, just output the JSON for the created access credentials at the end.
 - `--dry-run`: Output details of AWS changes that would have been made without applying them.